-Academic Misconduct
+A. Academic Misconduct

-Intentionally obtaining or giving information about the content of an examination, knowing that the release of that information has not been authorized, or otherwise intentionally giving or obtaining unauthorized assistance on any academic assignment or examination.
+1) Intentionally obtaining or giving information about the content of an examination, knowing that the release of that information has not been authorized, or otherwise intentionally giving or obtaining unauthorized assistance on any academic assignment or examination.

-Failing to report to the Assistant Dean for Academic Engagement and Student Success unintentional receipt of information about the content of an examination, knowing that the release of that information has not been authorized.
+2) Failing to report to the Assistant Dean for Academic Engagement and Success unintentional receipt of information about the content of an examination, knowing that the release of that information has not been authorized.

-Plagiarizing or plagiarism, which means using, intentionally or not, a written document or electronic record reflecting the ideas or words of another as one's own without proper attribution to the source of those ideas or words.
+3) Plagiarizing or plagiarism, which means using, intentionally or not, a written document or electronic record reflecting the ideas or words of another as one's own without proper attribution to the source of those ideas or words.

-Intentionally using, giving, or obtaining unauthorized assistance on any academic assignment or examination.
+4) Intentionally using, giving, or obtaining unauthorized assistance on any academic assignment or examination.

-Intentionally misshelving, hiding, or damaging library property or intentionally removing library property without authorization.
+5) Intentionally mis-shelving, hiding, or damaging library property or intentionally removing library property without authorization.

-Intentionally misappropriating another student's books, notes, outlines, papers, or study materials without permission.
+6) Intentionally misappropriating another student's books, notes, outlines, papers, or study materials without permission, including without limitation electronic equipment and digital information.

-Intentionally giving false or misleading information to any member of the law school community or a committee thereof for the purpose of gaining academic advantage or influencing a decision on an academic matter.
+7) Intentionally giving false or misleading information to any member of the law school community or a committee thereof for the purpose of gaining any academic advantage or influencing a decision on any academic matter.

-Intentionally violating the law school's administrative policies or those of any of its programs including but not limited to Moot Court, the law journals, the law library, the field placement program, the first-year legal writing program, the Kessler-Eidson Program for Trial Techniques, and the Center for Professional Development and Career Strategy with the intent of gaining unfair advantage or evading previously assumed obligations.
+8) Intentionally violating the law school's administrative policies or those of any of its programs, including but not limited to, Moot Court, Mock Trial, any Emory Law official competition team, the law journals, the law library, the externship program, TIGER, clinics, the Kessler-Eidson Program for Trial Techniques, the Transactional Law Program, and the Center for Professional Development and Career Strategy, with the intent of gaining unfair advantage or evading previously assumed obligations.